learningsimulator/learningsimulator/joss_manuscript/paper.md

 The program is written in Python, using the standard Python package `Tkinter` for its graphical user iterface, and `Matplotlib` [@Hunter:2007] for plotting simulation results.
-In terms of quality assurance, test-driven development has been employed, and our repository incorporates Travis CI alongside Coveralls code coverage measurement of `Learning Simulator`'s test suite.
+In terms of quality assurance, test-driven development has been employed, and our repository incorporates Travis CI alongside Coveralls code coverage measurement of the program's test suite.

 <!---
  finding the balance between exploration and exploitation, time to convergence,